Convolutions of sets with bounded VC-dimension are uniformly continuous: Arithmetic regularity and structures in difference sets

-Taking $x = 0$ and using that $\mu_A \circ 1_A(0) = 1$, we see that $\mu_A\circ 1_A(t) \geq 1/2$ for all $t \in T$.
+Taking $x = 0$ and using that $\mu_A * 1_{-A}(0) = 1$, we see that $\mu_A* 1_{-A}(t) \geq 1/2$ for all $t \in T$.
 In particular, $t \in A-A$ for all $t \in T$, and so we are done. \end{proof} The almost-periodicity result of course says more: it says that not only is $T$ contained in $A-A$, but every element of $T$ is \emph{well-represented} as a difference of elements in $A$.

 Corollary \ref{cor:densePBR} follows immediately from the above theorem and Lemma \ref{lemma:BohrStructure}.
 To prove the small doubling variant, Corollary \ref{cor:PBR}, we shall use the following lemma, which is well-known in the additive combinatorics community.
-It is a variant of \cite[Proposition 6.1]{GrRu:2007}, but we include a proof as we have not been able to locate a citable reference.
+It is a slight generalisation of the Green--Ruzsa modelling lemma \cite[Proposition 6.1]{GrRu:2007}, and the proof follows that in \cite{GrRu:2007}.

 \begin{lemma}[Freiman modelling over finite fields] Let $s \geq 2$.
 Suppose $A \subset \F_q^n$ has $\abs{A-A}\leq K\abs{A}$ or $\abs{A+A} \leq K\abs{A}$.
-Then $A$ is Freiman $s$-isomorphic to a subset of $G = \F_q^m$, where $\abs{G} \leq q \cdot K^{2s} \abs{A}$. \end{lemma}
+Then $A$ is Freiman $s$-isomorphic to a subset of $G = \F_q^m$, where $\abs{G} \leq (q-1) K^{2s} \abs{A}$. \end{lemma}

-The definition of Freiman $s$-isomorphism is similar to that of $2$-isomorphism given in Definition \ref{defn:FreimanIso}: a bijection $\varphi : A \to B$ is said to be a Freiman $s$-isomorphism if, for all $a_i \in A$,
+The definition of Freiman $s$-isomorphism is similar to that of $2$-isomorphism given in Definition \ref{defn:FreimanIso}: a function $\varphi : A \to B$ is said to be a Freiman $s$-isomorphism for some $s \geq 1$ if, for all $a_i \in A$,